 Jing-Yi Chern, MD, ScM

 Locations: Moffitt Cancer Center

-Dr. Chern is a Gynecologic Oncologist.
+Dr. Chern is a Gynecologic Oncologist at Moffitt Cancer Center.
 After earning her Master’s Degree in Biochemistry and Molecular Biology at the Johns Hopkins University Bloomberg School of Public Health in Baltimore, Dr. Chern completed her Medical Degree at the University of South Florida College of Medicine.
 She subsequently completed her Residency in Obstetrics and Gynecology at the University of South Florida, where she served as Administrative Chief Resident and Scientific Review Committee Member.
 Dr. Chern completed her Gynecologic Oncology Fellowship at New York University School of Medicine, where she earned a Certificate in Translational Research Methodologies under the Clinical and Translational Science Institute.
 Her clinical focus is to provide personalized and comprehensive care for women with gynecologic cancers, with a special interest in the surgical management of advanced malignancies.
-Dr. Chern also emphasizes the utilization of minimally invasive surgery, including the Robotic platform.
+Dr. Chern also emphasizes the utilization of minimally invasive surgery, including the robotic platform.
 Dr. Chern’s research interest includes evaluating quality and safety measures to improve surgical outcomes in patients with malignancies.
-Dr. Chern has worked as part of a multi-disciplinary team to develop new protocols and safety measures with the goal of improving post-operative outcomes and patient satisfaction.
+Dr. Chern has worked as part of a multidisciplinary team to develop new protocols and safety measures with the goal of improving post-operative outcomes and patient satisfaction.
 In addition, her research is involved in understanding genetic factors associated with gynecologic malignancies to improve and guide patient care.

 Education & Training